vignettes/technicalities.Rmd

 the pollen grains corresponding to these species have not been observed.

-This categorisation process can be time-consuming, as all the taxa must
+time-consuming, as all the taxa of interest must be classified, and this

-often require many iterations to be optimised.
-The results of the
+process will often require many iterations to be optimised.

 distributions